usedhondacivic/usedhondacivic.github.io/projects/fast_robots/content.md

 \end{bmatrix}
 $$

-Where R represents the robots coordinates in world space.
+Where R represents the robot's coordinates in world space.

-The result is decent map of the room!
+The result is a decent map of the room!
 Not bad for a little car.

 <div style="margin-top: 10px; margin-bottom: 10px; display: inline-block;">
   <img style="width: 50%; height: auto; max-height: none; float: left;" alt="The generated map of the room" src="./assets/room_post_tweek.png">